-Low Cost of Living = High Disposable Income
+Low Cost of Living means High Disposable Income

 The cost of living in China is substantially cheaper than what most will be used to at home, so although your monthly salary may be lower, it is likely that it will go a very long way in terms of purchasing power in China.
-English teachers in China generally earn up to 3 times more than that of a local Chinese teacher, and often more than a doctor!
-You’ll be able to afford a comfortable lifestyle in China and enjoy cinema trips, daily meals at restaurants, shopping trips, gym membership, massages….and the cash to go on weekend trips to other areas of China to really explore this beautiful country.
+As a comparison, English teachers in China generally earn up to 3 times more than that of a local Chinese teacher, and often more than a doctor!
+Teachers can afford a comfortable lifestyle and enjoy daily meals at restaurants, cinema trips, visiting bars and tea houses, shopping trips, gym membership, massages….and the funds to go on weekend trips to explore other areas of China.

 Opportunity China do not work with any schools that pay less that RMB7,000 per month, and many pay upwards of RMB10,000 per month.
-Most schools will also offer a good benefits package on top of your salary, which should include repayment for your return international flight, free accommodation shared with another teacher.
-Some will even offer an end of contract bonus, health insurance and even free Chinese lessons and lunches!
+You’ll also receive a good benefits package on top of your salary, which should include repayment for an international flight, accommodation allowance or apartment, an end of contract bonus, health insurance and maybe even free Chinese lessons and lunches!
 With all of these costs covered, this leaves a lot more of your salary in your wallet at the end of the month.
-Monthly bills are surprisingly cheap at around 200 to 400 RMB (£20/$30 to £40/$60), plus a mobile phone bill of roughly 300 RMB (£30/$45)
+Monthly bills are surprisingly cheap at around 200 to 400 RMB (£20/$30 to £40/$60), plus a cell phone bill of roughly 300 RMB (£30/$45)

 Save, save, save!